codingMustache/codingMustache/README.md

 ## Joke of the Day

-A Skeleton walked into a bar he said I need a beer and a mop
+I had a rough day, and then somebody went and ripped the front and back pages from my dictionary.
+It just goes from bad to worse.

 ## Daily Trivia

-What was Bitcoin&#039;s block size limit in 2010?
+Lenovo acquired IBM&#039;s personal computer division, including the ThinkPad line of laptops and tablets, in what year?
- 1. 1 MB
+ 1. 1999
- 2. 1 KB
+ 2. 2002
- 3. 1 TB
+ 3. 2008
- 4. 1GB
+ 4. 2005

 <details>
   <summary>Answer</summary>
-  1 MB
+  2005
 </details>